Andrew123098/unitraj-DLAV/README.md

 ## Submission

-You can follow the steps in the [easy kaggle competition](https://www.kaggle.com/competitions/dlav-vehicle-trajectory-prediction-2024/overview) to submit the results and compare them with the other students in the leaderboard.
+You can follow the steps in the [medium kaggle competition](https://www.kaggle.com/competitions/dlav-vehicle-trajectory-prediction-medium/overview) to submit the results and compare them with the other students in the leaderboard.

 To generate the submission file run the following command:
 ```bash